freisribeiro/freisribeiro.github.io/_posts/2016-06-14-The-Photon.md

 ### The Photon

+The research meeting today was based on the manipulation of “The Photon”.
+The Photon is a development kit for creating Wi-Fi connected products (and the spiritual sequel to the popular Spark Core).
+It's based on Broadcom's WICED architecture, and combines a powerful STM32 ARM Cortex M3 microcontroller and a Broadcom Wi-Fi chip (the same one that's in Nest Protect, LIFX, and Amazon Dash). (particle.io)

 {% include image.html url="/media/2016-06-14/DSC03395.JPG" width="100%" description="The photon kit" %}

 {% include image.html url="/media/2016-06-14/DSC03394.JPG" width="100%" description="The Photon" %}